nixonbali/systems-puzzle/README.md

     - `flaskapp.conf`: `proxy_pass http://flaskapp:5001` - should this be `5000`?
     - `Dockerfile`: `EXPOSE 5001` - should this be `5000`?
     - `docker-compose.yml`, still the nginx ports, `8080:8080` -> `8080:5001`, `8080:5000`?
+    - Also of note: in the Dockerfile (which is tied to the flask container), the `FLASK_APP` environment variable is not set before running the app.
+Going to try adding this line first:
+      `ENV FLASK_APP app.y` before exposing the port
+      - no change.
+I'm going to remove this for now, even though I think I may need this.
+    - I don't see the benefit of using port 5001 over default port 5000 for flask.
+    - `flaskapp.conf`: `proxy_pass http://flaskapp:5000`
+      - http:localhost/8080 displays content!
+      - submitting the form leads to 'site can't be reached' - will come back to this
+      - no changes to `docker-compose ps` ports.
+      - Does this mean there is a connection between nginx and flask?
+    - `Dockerfile`: `EXPOSE 5001`
+      - changes nothing by itself, or combined with above change.
+    - `docker-compose.yml` ports `8080:5001`
+      - site no longer displaying content
+      - `docker-compose ps` - `80/tcp, 0.0.0.0:5001->8080/tcp` for nginx
+    - `docker-compose.yml` ports `8080:5000`
+      - site no longer displaying content
+      - `docker-compose ps` - `80/tcp, 0.0.0.0:5000->8080/tcp` for nginx
+    - committing only `flaskapp.conf`: `proxy_pass http://flaskapp:5000` and moving on for now